ayatokura/ai-openscale/wos-risk-openpages-mrg.md

 1. From the MRM – Pre-prod project screen, click the Settings tab.
 2. In the Associated services pane, click the Add service button, and then click Watson.
-3. Find the Watson Machine Learning tile and click Add.
+3. Find the Watson Machine Learning tile and click Ad4.
 4. From the Machine Learning configuration window, click the Existing tab.
 5. From the Existing Service Instance drop-down box, select the Machine Learning-Pre-Prod instance and click the Select button.

 ### Step 3: Add the sample beta notebook to the project

 As part of your closed beta information package, you were given access to a Watson Studio notebook.
-You’ll use it to set up your connection between Watson OpenScale and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScale.
+You’ll use it to set up your connection between Watson OpenScale and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScal5.
 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.
 3. Click the From file tab, click the Choose file button and then, select the IBM_CloudOP_MRM.ipynb notebook file that you can download from https://ibm.box.com/v/modelriskmanagement/